spaceinventor/libparam/doc/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 libparam is designed to enable easy access to configuration as well as telemetry on modules and software that is communicating using CSP.

-The library allows access to RAM variables as well as persistant configuration and even direct access to hardware peripherals on a module.
+The library allows access to RAM variables as well as persistent configuration and even direct access to hardware peripherals on a module.
 Parameters can be read and modified using the Space Inventor Command Shell, CSH, which is available as open source along with the Parameter System C implementation.

 Organization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~